Tourism NZ boss: How to sell Aotearoa to the world during a pandemic

 One Auckland tourism leader has a wishlist for Tourism NZ.
 The city, which was the main gateway to tourists pre-pandemic, has been hard-hit by border failures and last year's slow vaccine rollout contributing to months of lockdown.

-Gavin Oliver is co-founder of EcoZip Adventures, chair of the Auckland Tourism Regional Forum and deputy chair of Waiheke Island Tourism.
+Gavin Oliver is co-founder of EcoZip Adventures, chairman of the Auckland Tourism Regional Forum and deputy chairman of Waiheke Island Tourism.

 "Primarily, we need [Tourism NZ] to continue the advocacy role they fulfil with Government.
 They're a vital conduit for practical, and pragmatic, advice to Cabinet; we need them to continue to inform Government both about the parlous state of the sector and the deadlines we're facing," he said.